nawaaugustine/kobo-mrz/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
+- [ ] Add Changelog
-- [x] Add back to top links
+- [ ] Make value addition dynamic based on the value passed to the method
-- [ ] Add Additional Templates w/ Examples
+- [ ] Add a modal to preview scanned data before sending to KoBo?
+- [ ] Support for data extraction from QRCode/BareCode
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Support for data extraction from other document types
-- [ ] Multi-language Support
+- [ ] Multi-language Support?
-    - [ ] Chinese
+    - [ ] French
     - [ ] Spanish
+    - [ ] Arabic

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/nawaaugustine/kobo-mrz/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->